For more than 20 years, the Kappa Delta Foundation has supported the

 help these incredible young leaders kick-start their futures, achieve

 their goals, and continue to make the world a better place.
 Honorees

 are selected through a rigorous local review process that evaluates

 their efforts to improve their communities and drive lasting change in

-The Kappa Delta Foundation is the charitable arm of the Kappa Delta Sorority, an organization that has been a vital partner of Girl Scouts of the USA since 1998.
-Kappa Delta Sorority members serve as volunteers, guiding and mentoring Girl Scouts across the country on their leadership journeys and reinforcing the importance of integrity and friendship.
-In addition to providing critical volunteer support for GSUSA, Kappa Delta chapters host confidence-building and anti-bullying events, International Girls Day celebrations, and other empowering activities for girls.
+The Kappa Delta Foundation is the charitable arm of the Kappa Delta Sorority, an organization that has been a vital partner to Girl Scouts of the USA since 1998.
+Kappa Delta members serve as volunteers, guiding and mentoring Girl Scouts across the country on their leadership journeys, and reinforcing the importance of integrity and friendship.
+In addition to providing GSUSA with critical volunteer support, Kappa Delta chapters host confidence-building and anti-bullying events, International Girls Day celebrations, and other empowering activities for girls in their communities.
 Girl Scouts who take part in Kappa Delta-sponsored events are eligible to earn a special Kappa Delta participation patch.

 About Kappa Delta

-Kappa Delta Sorority is a national organization for women with more than 277,000 members, 168 active collegiate chapters and 223 active alumnae chapters nationwide.
-Kappa Delta offers support for leadership development, personal growth, academic success and community service, all in the context of true friendship.
+Kappa Delta Sorority is a national organization for women with more than 277,000 members, 168 active collegiate chapters, and 219 active alumnae chapters nationwide.
+Kappa Delta offers support for leadership development, personal growth, academic success, and community service, all in the context of true friendship.
 Kappa Delta is active in a number of philanthropic endeavors, including the prevention of child abuse and confidence-building programming with Girl Scouts of the USA.
 In 2010, Kappa Delta established International Girls Day to empower girls to reach their potential.
 It also created International Women’s Friendship Month for women everywhere.